PrasadKumbre/Expense_Tracker_System/README.md

 # Expense Manager App - README

 ## Overview
 The **Expense Manager App** is an Android application developed using Java, XML, and SQLite database for managing personal finances.
 This app allows users to track their income, expenses, and balance.
-Users can easily add, update, delete, and view financial transactions with an intuitive user interface.
+Users can easily add, update and view financial transactions with an intuitive user interface.

 ---